Soviet submarine K-320: Armament, sensors and fire control

 The submarines' primary armament consisted of eight P-70 Ametist (NATO reporting name: SS-N-7 Starbright) anti-ship missiles in individual tubes between the inner and outer hulls.
 The tubes were angled upwards at an angle of 32.5 degrees.
 As the missile used four solid-propellant boosters, it could be launched underwater at a maximum depth of 30 m.
 No more than five missiles could be fired in one volley and the second volley could be fired three minutes later.
 The Charlie Is were equipped with four 533 mm and two 406 mm torpedo tubes in the bow to allow the submarine to act as a normal attack submarine after her missiles were expended.
 The boats stowed eight reloads for the 533 mm tubes and four for the 406 mm ones.

 The small size of the Charlie Is forced a smaller and less effective MGK-100 Kerch (NATO reporting name: Shark Teeth) sonar system occupied the nose of the lower inner hull.
 It was fitted with both active and passive transducers and was intended to detect carrier battle groups at medium ranges.
 It would transmit the data to the missiles for its initial targeting.
 Once fired, the submarine did not have to provide any further targeting data as the missile was equipped with a radar of its own.
 The submarines were fitted with a Snoop Tray (NATO reporting name) search radar.

 The 1970 radiological incident

 To be finished for Vladimir Lenin's 100th anniversary, construction of K-320 was rushed.
 During a hydraulic test of the primary coolant circuit, the reactor became prompt critical and generated full effect for 10–15 seconds.
-The finding was that plugs on the primary test failed, so a powerful fountain of water and steam poured all around the K-308 the assembly shop.
+The finding was that plugs on the primary test failed, so a powerful fountain of water and steam poured all around the assembly shop.
 Twelve dockworkers near the reactor were killed immediately by the steam generated by the uncontrolled reaction and 150-200 others were directly contaminated.
 Most of the contamination was contained in the workshop but a cloud of radioactive gas and particulates contaminated up to 2000 people in the area around the shipyard.